phpList/phplist-plugin-restapi-core/README.md

 ```

 ###3.
 Log in
-Log in to /admin and the collapsed "Plugins" menu should have two links added: "RESTAPI" and "Test RESTAPI".
+Log in to /admin and the collapsed 'Plugins' menu should have two links added: 'RESTAPI' and 'Test RESTAPI'.

-Click on the item "RESTAPI" item for more information!
+Click on the item 'RESTAPI' item for more information!

 ###4.
 Test
-Click on "restapi test" to test your installation of the API plugin!
+Click on 'restapi test' to test your installation of the API plugin!

 ##Access
 Autentication required as admin in phpList.